 Iowa’s status as a farm and agriculture powerhouse is known worldwide.

 While fewer than five percent of Iowans farm, Iowa farming and agriculture have become increasingly diverse and the role they play in our lives has never been more prominent!

 Iowa has roughly 88,000 farms and 129,000 farm operators.
 More than 97% of Iowa farms are owned by families.

-Iowa farms grow more corn, raise more pigs, and produce more eggs than any state in the nation.
-They also rank fourth in cattle marketed, tenth in sheep and lambs, second in soybeans, ninth in turkeys, and thirteenth in milk production.
+Iowa farms grow more corn and soybeans, raise more pigs, and produce more eggs than any state in the nation.
+They also rank fourth in cattle marketed, tenth in sheep and lambs, ninth in turkeys, and thirteenth in milk production.

-But Iowa isn’t all corn, soybeans, and livestock.
-We have a growing grape industry, with 300 vineyards, and the state ranks second nationally in number of farmers markets per capita.
+We have a growing grape industry, with 267 commercial vineyards and 104 commercial wineries, and the state ranks second nationally in farmers markets per capita.